atharaq/atharaq.github.io/calc-2-s23/lesson0.md

   * An antiderivative of $\frac{1}{x}$ is $\ln\|x\|$, since the derivative of $\ln\|x\|$ is $\frac{1}{x}$.
   * [Many more in our textbook!](https://openstax.org/books/calculus-volume-2/pages/a-table-of-integrals)

 Ideally, you would also have been introduced to the technique of **integration by substitution**.
-I know that this is not always covered in every Calculus I course, and so I will talk a bit about it on Thursday.
+I know that this is not always covered in every Calculus I course, and so I will talk a bit about it on Monday.

 ## Resources